ksmskm/Mopedometer/README.md

 A Raspberry Pi based data display & logger.
 Relies heavily on Adafruit products & libraries.
 Primarily designed to gather temperature data on Moped engines.

-## Current status
+## Current branches

-Exhaust Gas Temp. sensor, display, logging & server are working. topics are being worked on as available parts & schedule permit.
+* master: consists of working prototypes for all topics & retains some code that won't be used (cylinder.py will change due a new circuit plan).

-TODO list:
+* database: is for developing a more user friendly database format.
+Ideally, seperate runs will be browsable from the server & some significant db queries will be available.

-* integrating a thermistor to monitor cylinder head temp. requires logarithmic curve tuning in software & an analog to digital converter integrated circuit (this step is well underway)
+## TODO list:

-* restructure modules & organize program to run completely from onboard buttons & power switch (underway).
+* switch from thermistor to an all-digital circuit

 * beef up data visualization capabilities.